Here’s the ideal Arrowverse viewing order

 Some sites have produced detailed breakdowns of the 700+ episodes that allow you to watch them in a precise, if slightly exhausting way, such as Arrowversetracker.
 Below is the simplest way to watch the Arrowverse from the start without getting your timelines in a twist.

-Start with Flash 1.01, then Arrow 1.01, and continue alternating episodes.
+Start with the first episode of the first season of The Flash, then the first episode of the third season of Arrow, and continue alternating episodes.
 Here we’ve added in Constantine.
 Broadcast on NBC in 2014, it’s not part of the Arrowverse, but watching its 13 episodes at this point will give you the background you need for Matt Ryan’s Liverpudlian mage when he jumps into Arrow’s fourth season.

 Essential crossover viewing: